Pushing Toward the Simplex Vertices: A Simple Remedy for Code Collapse in Smoothed Vector Quantization: Discussions

 \subsection{Limitations}

 A primary limitation of the proposed method is its memory requirement.
 When training across multiple GPUs, the KNN-based regularization identifies $K$ nearest smoothed quantizers ($\mathbf{p}$ or $\boldsymbol{\pi}$) per simplex vertex \emph{on each GPU}, rather than finding global neighbors across all GPUs.
 Consequently, each GPU must have sufficient VRAM to store at least $KM$ latent pixels/frames, where $M$ denotes the codebook size.
-This requirement can become prohibitive when $M$ is large (i.e., for fine-grained quantization).
+This requirement can become prohibitive when $M$ is large (i.e., for fine-grained quantization), although empirically, a single neighbor per GPU appeared sufficient to prevent code collapse when cross-entropy was used as the divergence metric.

 One possible workaround is to randomly select a subset of simplex vertices when computing the regularization loss, rather than using all vertices in a single iteration.
 In expectation, this achieves the same effect as the original implementation, although its empirical effectiveness remains to be assessed in future studies.